100k-rocketry/groundstation/doc/presentations/presentation-1.md

 # Presentation 1
 ```
+Each of these sections represents an individual slide, or group of slides, in our presentation.
 Put comments about a slide in block quotes so we can separate it from the spoken prose.
 End each slide with a horizontal rule.
 ```